iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 Here you can add, edit or delete individual subimages of the sprite, change their order, add them from a file, as well as preview the sprite animation with the "Show preview" checkbox.
 You can open each frame to edit it with a simple image editor, or use the effects in the top menu of the window.

-`[TODO: verve review the rest]`

 ## Backgrounds / tilesets
-Backgrounds can used as either room backgrounds or tilesets.
-Adding new Backgrounds is the same as adding Sprites.
-You can setup background for use as tileset in it's properties by checking "Use as Tileset" checkbox and setting up tile splitting.
+Backgrounds are images that can used as either room backgrounds or tilesets.
+They are similar to Sprites, and are added similarly, but are simpler in that they can't be animated.
+You can mark a background to be used as a tileset in its properties by checking the "Use as Tileset" checkbox and setting up the tile splitting.

 ## Sounds (Important)
-Sounds in Game Maker 8.2 are slightly different than in other Game Maker versions.
-You cannot use the legacy Game Maker Sound system, instead renex engine uses newer more robust one.
+Sounds in renex engine are slightly different than in other Game Maker versions. renex engine uses a newer and more robust sound engine that does not use the Game Maker sound assets.
+This is why the Sounds folder in your project is empty.

 ![](img/03_sound_no.png)

 ### Adding Sounds
-In renex engine you add sounds to your project by putting the sound into respective folder:
+In renex engine sound effects and music are stored in a separate data folder, with each separated in one of two folders:
 * sounds: `data/sounds` - allowed file extensions: `.mp3`, `.ogg`, `.wav`
 * music: `data/music` - allowed file extensions `.ogg`, `.mp3`, `.mod`, `.s3m`